Brooklyn-Style/Magic_Roll/glossary.md

 - <ins>Repeat Key:</ins> A key that repeats the last pressed key. *E.g. `L@` → `LL`* (Double letters make up 2.5% of all bigrams)

-- <ins>Magic Key:</ins> A key that has a different output based on the last pressed key.
-It's similar to repeat except the output can be anything from single letters to full words.
+- <ins>Magic Key:</ins> A key whose output depends on the last pressed key.
+The output can be anything from a single letter to full words.
 It can also have a default output for when there was no previously pressed key or if you don't want it to be affected by the last keypress. *E.g. ‎`␣★` → `Shift`. ‎`L★` → `LS`. ‎`T★` → `THE`*